 Ophthalmological trials usually follow participants for a set duration after randomisation.
 However, this approach poses a dilemma about how to treat the first randomised participants when they reach the end of their follow-up, long before the end of the trial when the results will be known.
 This challenge is especially acute if follow-up stops when a participant experiences the primary outcome.
 When evaluating an intervention that is not available outside a trial, this means either stopping an intervention that may be effective or providing open label treatment outside the trial.
 Both approaches risk anecdotal information about the effects of treatment (from the usual care follow-up of participants who have completed follow-up) becoming available before the trial reports, potentially biasing trial personnel.
 Withdrawing treatment that may be effective from participants at the end of follow-up may also be considered unethical and inappropriate when participants have volunteered to contribute to the evidence base for the intervention.
-To avoid this dilemma, we intend to try to keep participants in the placebocontrolled randomised controlled trial (RCT), including repeat TRIs, until the trial will be close to reporting, a maximum of 170 weeks (40 months), then for up to a further 76 weeks (18 months) in an open-label extension (OLE) [53].
-This approach is consistent with how adalimumab is used in practice in patients who are maintained on it successfully, so will contribute valuable longer-term evidence about the intervention, but it requires more IMP and open-label adalimumab.
+To avoid this dilemma, we intend to try to keep participants in the trial until all participants have a minimum of 12 months follow-up and the trial will be close to reporting [53].
+This approach is consistent with how adalimumab is used in practice in patients who are maintained on it successfully, so will contribute valuable longer-term evidence about the intervention, but it requires more IMP.
 It is likely to foster better commitment among participants and was supported by the PPI consultation.

-Keeping participants in the RCT and OLE until the study will be close to reporting requires a strategy for managing repeated TFs.
-In the event of a TF in either eye during the RCT, a participant will stop taking the IMP and re-start open label treatment with adalimumab.
+Following participants until all have completed a minimum duration of follow-up requires a strategy for managing repeated TFs.
+In the event of a TF in either eye, a participant will stop taking the IMP and re-start open label treatment with adalimumab.
 In effect, this is the same as re-entering the protocol for the TRI (with other medications, including oral prednisolone being prescribed at the discretion of the treating ophthalmologist).
-If the participant again meets the criteria for being a "responder" at 16 weeks, he/she will re-start trial follow-up (RCT2) but switch to the alternative IMP to the one provided at randomisation.
+If the participant again meets the criteria for being a "responder" at 16 weeks, he/she will re-start trial follow-up but switch to the alternative IMP to the one provided at randomisation.
 If the participant does not meet the criteria for "responder" at 16 weeks, he/she will be withdrawn from the trial, without unmasking allocation.
 Consistent with the PPI consultation, a maximum of two switches will be allowed, i.e. adalimumab-placebo-adalimumab or placebo-adalimumab-placebo.
-In the event of a TF in either eye during the OLE, a participant will exit the trial (adalimumab is available in usual care for patients with active disease).

-Although the switch feature may appear complicated, it has important advantages.
-It was considered equitable and welcomed during the PPI consultation because it ensures that a participant (classified as a "responder" at the end of the TRI) who is allocated to placebo in the RCT and suffers TF has a chance to receive active drug.
+Although this feature may appear complicated, it has important advantages.
+It was considered equitable and welcomed during the PPI consultation because it ensures that a participant (classified as a "responder" at the end of the TRI) who is allocated to placebo and suffers TF has a chance to receive active drug.
 We anticipate that the opportunity to receive the opposite IMP in the event of TF will encourage a participant to accept: (a) initial randomisation, (b) that adalimumab is "truly not for them" in the event of multiple TFs and (c) not disclosing allocation until the trial reports, even after withdrawal.
 It has elements of a cross-over design (considered impracticable because of the long time-course of remission and TF, and controlling disease activity in the event of TF) so provides extra information in a (non-random) subset of participants about outcome with both adalimumab and placebo.